ISO/IEC 9995: Parts

-(ISO 9995-6:2006 Function section was withdrawn 2009-10-08.)
+Parts 1, 2, 3, 4, and 11 are currently under revision.

 ISO/IEC 9995-1

 ISO/IEC 9995-1 provides a fundamental description of keyboards suitable for text and office systems, and defines several terms which are used throughout the ISO/IEC 9995 standard series.

 Physical division and reference grid

 The figure shows the division of a keyboard into sections, which are subdivided into zones.